How to configure SCEP for iOS devices

-Security threats caused by accessing work emails, Wi-Fi, VPN etc. from unauthorized devices can be solved by authenticating them with digital certificates.
+Security threats caused by accessing work emails, Wi-Fi, VPN etc., from unauthorized devices can be solved by authenticating them with digital certificates.
 Simple Certificate Enrollment Protocol (SCEP) is a protocol standard used for certificate management that helps deploy these certificates from a trusted certificate authority (CA).
-SCEP allows you to securely issue certificates to large number of network devices using an automatic enrollment technique.
+SCEP allows you to securely issue certificates to a large number of network devices using an automatic enrollment technique.
 Support for SCEP is provided by a number of certificate authorities, and there are entire open-source software implementations of certificate authorities with SCEP support.
-Hexnode MDM allows you to configure SCEP and enforce certificate-based authentication for Wi-Fi, VPN, Email etc. on your iOS devices.
+Hexnode UEM allows you to configure SCEP and enforce certificate-based authentication for Wi-Fi, VPN, Email etc., on your iOS devices.

 |Configuration name||Specify a name to identify the SCEP Configuration.|